 The following files are available for importing entrance location details:

-- Reseau de la Dent de Crolles.kmz - for importing into Google Earth.
+- Reseau de la Dent de Crolles.kmz - for importing into Google Earth (1.9 kB).

 In addition to the caving, the area also offers magnificent walking, as well as ample opportunities for big route climbing, sport climbing, canyoning, and via ferratas.
 For more information on the area consult the author's Chartreuse website.

-I would like to thank Gilbert Bohec, Dagobert L'Ecluse, and Glenn Jones for their generous help and advice given during the development of this website, and to the various authors and organisations who have generously shared the results of their endeavours with others via the web.
+I would like to thank Gilbert Bohec, Dagobert L'Ecluse, and Glenn Jones for their help and advice given during the development of this website; Dave Checkley, Graham Coates, Stuart Hesletine and Pete Monk for their kind permission to use their photographs; and the various authors and organisations who have generously shared the results of their expertise on the Web.
+Errors and omissions are all mine.